- This event has passed.

 Unfortunately we don’t have the facilities to bulk-pick pumpkins for events.
 If you would like to come and pick the pumpkins yourself when we are open, you are welcome to.

-If you are a professional photographer or are taking the pictures for any for-profit reason, you are required to get a license for the photoshoot here and book a time to visit.
+If you are a professional photographer or are taking pictures for any for-profit/commercial reason, you are required to get a licence for the photoshoot on our private land and book a time to visit.
 Please see the details on this page.

 Drone photography can only be undertaken at a time when the field is not open to the public.
 Please get in touch to book a time.

-After the field closes a local flock of sheep come and graze the field, eating the pumpkins and fertilising the field for the coming year.
+After the field closes, a local food charity comes to get a stack of pumpkins to be cooked up to make meals and the rest of the pumpkins are for a local flock of sheep that come and graze the field, eating the pumpkins and fertilising the field for the coming year.

 Never miss a thing